Emergency Dentist FAQ

 Can the ER help with a tooth?The emergency room can help treat the pain and discomfort you feel from a dental emergency.
 And they can tell you if a follow-up dental visit is necessary.
 However, they cannot actually treat the cause of the pain or perform dental work to fix the problem.
 Still, you should definitely seek treatment in the ER if you can’t reach a trusted emergency dentist like Dr. Lovik Mirzaeian.

 What is the most common dental emergency?One of the most common dental emergencies involves trauma to the teeth.
 Cracked, broken, or knocked out teeth due to some kind of accident is a situation that requires immediate attention in order to fix the problem and prevent additional issues.
+This often means putting an emergency dental crown on the tooth or performing a tooth extraction.

 What do you do in dental emergencies?The first thing you should do in a dental emergency is call your dentist immediately.
-They will be able to evaluate your situation and give you the appropriate steps to take to handle your emergency and get the care you need.
+They will be able to evaluate your situation and give you the appropriate steps to take to handle your dental problem and get the care you need.
 It’s important to act immediately in dental emergencies.
 In some cases, waiting can make matters worse.

 Can you go to the ER for a broken tooth?Your dentist is always the first and best choice for handling a broken tooth.
 While you can go to the ER for a broken tooth, most ERs don’t have the capacity to actually give you dental care.
 They can give you something for the pain.
-And they can determine if there are other injuries (for example, broken jaw or fractures of other facial bones) that may need to be treated.
+They can also determine if there are other injuries (for example, broken jaw or fractures of other facial bones) that may need to be treated.

 About Lovik Mirzaeian DentistryWe are a dental practice devoted to restoring and enhancing the natural beauty of your smile using conservative, state-of-the-art procedures that will result in beautiful, long lasting smiles!